Acceleration is a Process, Not an Event

 1. Preparation before acceleration: Data gathering, decision-making and actions prior to the ‘event’.

-8. Provide the receiving teacher with gifted education professional learning to increase their knowledge, understandings and skills prior to the ‘event’.
+Provide the receiving teacher with access to gifted education professional learning to increase their knowledge, understandings and skills prior to the ‘event’.
+This may be post-graduate coursework, a short course eg Mini-COGE, or 1:1 coaching.
+I can help with coaching.

 2. The ‘event’ – the day of acceleration